Bellfalasch/frontend-forum/slides.md

 # Upgrades

 React 19, Vite 6, and other modern techs - many Gjensidige teams will begin looking at upgrading.
-There will most likely not be a React 20 this year.
+There will most likely not be a React 20 this year, making this a good year to catch up.

 ---
 transition: slide-up